BDC Hamburger Icon

 As the saying goes, there’s no “I” in “team.”
 The best work is not achieved in isolation.
 In businesses large and small, collaboration and synergy are crucial to optimize your team’s performance.

-Sharing resources and information may seem like an easy thing to do, but the truth is, sometimes we get too caught up in what we know and do individually that it doesn’t occur to us to share that with the rest of our team.
+Sharing resources and information may seem like an easy thing to do, but the truth is, sometimes we get so caught up in what we know and do individually that it doesn’t occur to us to share that with the rest of our team.

 As a leader, you likely have a better grasp of the big picture as key team members report back to you.
 As such, you can play a more proactive role in encouraging the exchange of information and resources among all levels of the organization.

 You can make team meetings more productive by using them as a forum to keep everyone updated on new developments, information or changes that will affect the team’s output.
-Encourage contributors to share their progress as well as any challenges they’re facing, and give room for others to offer help, resources or expertise to resolve those issues to ensure productivity is boosted instead of hampered.
+Encourage contributors to share their progress as well as any challenges they’re facing and give room for others to offer help, resources or expertise to resolve those issues to ensure productivity is boosted instead of hampered.

 5. They trust their team members.